 - Asset Management

-By sourcing and managing a hotel acquisition deal from start-up stages into sustainable occupancy, owners can accrue development fees.
+By sourcing and managing a hotel acquisition deal from the start-up stages into a sustainable level of occupancy, owners can accrue development fees.
 Using a propco (property company) and opco (operating company) structure, owner-operators can charge and expense management fees.
-If you’re managing for others, you can earn asset management fees.
+In case you’re managing for others, you can earn asset management fees.